 General media enquiries

-Please contact Capital & Coast District Health Board (CCDHB)’s communications unit if you have a media enquiry.
+Please contact the communications unit if you have a media enquiry.

 You can email us at email@example.com

 After hours media enquiries

-CCDHB and Hutt Valley DHB have a shared after hours media line that operates outside of business hours and during weekends.
-The number is 04 806 2790.
-The after hours media line does not operate between the hours of 10pm and 7am.
+Capital & Coast and Hutt Valley have a shared after hours media service that operates outside of business hours and during weekends.
+The after-hours media service does not operate between the hours of 10pm and 7am.

 General media enquiries, particularly those requesting data, will be handled during normal working hours.

 Patient condition updates

-To find out the condition of a patient please contact CCDHB’s communications unit.
+To find out the condition of a patient please contact our Communications Unit.